WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

-* Community manager things - keeping on top of meetings schedule and notes, shared code folder, student wrangling, prep for newsletter.
+* Community manager things - keeping on top of meetings schedule and notes, shared code folder, student wrangling, finished newsletter.
 * Finished first draft of authorship chapter and sent out for comments/editing.
 * Written up DSG report writing training course.
 * Meeting with DP to introduce Turing Way Github and go through DSG manual.
 * Researching journals for project data paper.
-*
+* Attended CW21 - hackday about contributions - Credit All.

 #### What did you struggle with?